codexashutosh/Bingo-Game/README.md

-# Bingo-Game
+# Bingo Game
 A game coded with Python

 ## Introduction
 This is a Terminal-based game currently in its initial stage.
 I am working on adding more efficient algorithms.
 For now it is just as simply coded as it could be to satisfy the necessary functionalities of the game.